LEXICALALCHEMIST/Zeta-Morph/README.md

 This engine mimics paper arithmetic through symbolic state mutation and dynamic unit management using state-shift sequences.
 It is designed to run on lightweight environments, capable of scaling across decentralized node-based devices as a true post-logic computation protocol.

-<h3>Everything can be melted to numbers.
+<h5 style="color:blue">Everything can be melted to numbers.
 Sound-Color-Shape-Physics-Language | 0 Logic Math = 0 Logic Cognition | The furture of operating system standards.
----</h3>
+---</h5>

 Core Concept